 It’s normal to be nervous, but that doesn’t mean you shouldn’t be able to have meaningful discussions with them.
 Administrators want their teachers to be the best they can be.
 Unfortunately, sometimes, they just have no idea how to support their art teachers.
 This can be true of Fine Arts Directors as well.
 Many have a strong background in music but don’t know exactly what it takes to run an art classroom.

-That’s where Art Ed PRO comes in, and asking your administrator to pay for it on your behalf is much easier than you think.
+That’s where PRO Learning comes in, and asking your administrator to pay for it on your behalf is much easier than you think.
 In fact, teachers in over 200 school districts across the country already get access to PRO without having to spend a single cent themselves!

-Let’s talk about why having access to Art Ed PRO is so important and how to make your administrator jump at the chance to purchase it for you and your colleagues.
+Let’s talk about why having access to PRO is so important and how to make your administrator jump at the chance to purchase it for you and your colleagues.

-To dive into this important topic, I consulted with the people on our team who know the most about helping administrators come on board, the AOEU Learning Advisors!
+To dive into this important topic, I consulted with the people on our team who know the most about helping administrators come on board, the AOEU District Sales Managers!
 They have the insider knowledge to help you make the most of your ask, and I’m incredibly excited to share what I learned from them.

-If you haven’t heard yet, Art Ed PRO is on-demand, personalized professional development just for art teachers.
-The Art Ed PRO library is comprised of dozens of Learning Packs, each containing engaging videos and premium downloadable resources.
+If you haven’t heard yet, PRO is on-demand, personalized professional development just for art teachers.
+The PRO Library is comprised of dozens of Learning Packs, each containing engaging videos and premium downloadable resources.
 You can browse hundreds of videos and downloads in the current library.
-Plus, we add three brand-new Learning Packs each month.
+Plus, we regularly add new Learning Packs.
 Art teachers everywhere are sure to find content relevant to their needs.

-And just think, with Art Ed PRO, you may never have to sit through a PD day about math ever again!
+And just think, with PRO, you may never have to sit through a PD day about math ever again!